deadlydog/deadlydog.github.io/_posts/2023-03-14-Visual-Studio-Code-default-settings-to-change.md

 ![Screenshot of the Settings UI in VS Code](/assets/Posts/2023-03-14-Visual-Studio-Code-default-settings-to-change/screenshot-of-settings-screen.png)

 If you want to quickly see what settings you've changed from the default values, look in the settings.json file.

+While testing out many different settings, I recommend opening a separate VS Code instance on a separate monitor.
+This way you can modify settings in one instance and see the results instantly in the other instance, without having to switch back and forth between the Settings tab and your other tabs.

 Alright, enough preamble, let's see the settings!